When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Theoretical Analysis

+In this subsection, we analyze sample efficiency through the training-time mean squared error (MSE) of the estimated parameters.
+We assume correct specification to anchor the Fisher information to the data generating process.
+We also assume standard regularity conditions under which the Cramér-Rao lower bound holds (see, e.g., \citet[Theorem 11.10.1]{cover2005elements}). \begin{assumption}[Expressivity] The BC and IDM policy classes are correctly-specified:

+\end{assumption} Let the bias of each policy parameter and its derivative evaluated at the optimal parameter be given by:

+where the expectation is taken over datasets generated by policies $\pol_\mu$ and $\pol_\xi$, respectively.
+Define the Fisher information evaluated at the optimal parameter:

-Next, we connect the prediction error gap with sample efficiency gains.
-For simplicity, we assume asymptotic efficiency, which implies that the MSE decreases approximately linearly with the number of samples.
-Let $F_\mu$ and $F_\xi$ denote the Fisher information for $\pi_\mu$ and $\pi_\xi$, respectively. \begin{theorem} Let $\widehat{\mu}_n$ and $\widehat{\xi}_{\approxplanner, m}$ be asymptotically efficient estimators of the BC and IDM policies obtained with $\datadist_n$ and $\approxdatadist$, respectively, where $n$ and $m$ denote the minimum number of samples required to achieve error level $\varepsilon$.
-Let $F_\mu$ and $F_\xi$ exist, and let $\pi_\xi$ satisfy regularity conditions (for differentiating under the integral sign).
-Then, for large enough $n$ and $m$, we have:
+\begin{theorem} Let Assumptions~\ref{ass:iid}--\ref{ass:policy_class_expressivity} hold.
+Let $\mun$ and $\xim$ denote the estimated parameters for the BC and IDM predictors learned from $\datadist_n$ and $\approxdatadist$, respectively, where $n$ and $m$ denote the number of training samples required to achieve a target MSE level $\varepsilon$.
+Assume that both estimators asymptotically attain the biased Cramér-Rao lower bound.
+Then, for sufficiently large $n$ and $m$, we have:

-\end{theorem} \Cref{theorem:sample-efficiency-gain} shows the same bias-variance tradeoff as with the EPE gap: $\Delta$ is the variance reduction that increases the sample efficiency gain and $b_\xi$ is the bias term that reduces it.
-Based on this result, the following theorem and corollary provide conditions under which PIDM is guaranteed to be at least as sample efficiency as BC, with $\gtrsim$ denoting greater than or approximately equal to. \begin{theorem} Under the conditions of \Cref{theorem:sample-efficiency-gain}, assume the following condition holds: